 b.
-Online Child Sexual Abuse and Exploitation
+Online Child Sexual Abuse and Exploitation (including child criminal exploitation)

-- We will ensure that all members of the community are aware of online child sexual abuse, including: exploitation and grooming; the consequences; possible approaches which may be employed by offenders to target children and how to respond to concerns. - We recognise online child sexual abuse and exploitation (including criminal exploitation) as a safeguarding issue and, as such, all concerns will be reported to and dealt with by the DSL (or deputy).
+- Stanley Crook Primary School will ensure that all members of the community are aware of online child sexual abuse, including: exploitation and grooming; the consequences; possible approaches which may be employed by offenders to target children and how to respond to concerns. - Stanley Crook Primary School recognises online child sexual abuse and exploitation (including criminal exploitation) as a safeguarding issue and, as such, all concerns will be reported to and dealt with by the DSL (or deputy). - We will implement preventative approaches for online child sexual abuse and exploitation (including criminal exploitation) via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child sexual abuse and exploitation (including criminal exploitation), both locally and nationally. - We will ensure that the 'Click CEOP' report button is visible and available to learners and other members of our community. - If made aware of incident involving online child sexual abuse and exploitation (including criminal exploitation), we will:

-- Schools are reminded that a criminal offence has been committed if a person aged 18 or over intentionally communicates with a child under 16, who the adult does not reasonably believe to be 16 or over, if the communication is sexual or if it is intended to encourage the child to make a communication which is sexual.
-The offence will be committed whether or not the child communicates with the adult.
-This is the offence of sexual communication with a child under section 67 of the Serious Crime Act 2015. - We will implement preventative approaches for online child sexual abuse and exploitation (including criminal exploitation) via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child sexual abuse and exploitation (including criminal exploitation), both locally and nationally. - We will ensure that the 'Click CEOP' report button is visible and available to learners and other members of our community.
-This can be accessed via each page on the school website.
-If made aware of incident involving online child sexual abuse and we will: - Act in accordance with our child protection policies and the relevant Durham SCP procedures. - o If appropriate, store any devices involved securely. - Make a referral to First Contact (if required/appropriate) and immediately inform Durham police via 101, or 999 if a child is at immediate risk. - Carry out a risk assessment which considers any vulnerabilities of learner(s) involved (including carrying out relevant checks with other agencies). - o Inform parents/carers about the incident and how it is being managed. - Provide the necessary safeguards and support for learners, such as, offering counselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online child sexual abuse and exploitation (including criminal exploitation), regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible, learners will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Education Durham or Durham Police. - If learners at other setting are believed to have been targeted, the DSL (or deputy) will seek support from Durham Police and/or Education Durham first to ensure that potential investigations are not compromised.
+- Act in accordance with our child protection policies and the relevant Durham Safeguarding Children's Partnership procedures. - If appropriate, store any devices involved securely. - Make a referral to First Contact (if required/appropriate) and immediately inform Durham police via 101, or 999 if a child is at immediate risk. - Carry out a risk assessment which considers any vulnerabilities of learner(s) involved (including carrying out relevant checks with other agencies). - Inform parents/carers about the incident and how it is being managed. - Provide the necessary safeguards and support for learners, such as, offering counselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online child sexual abuse and exploitation (including criminal exploitation), regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible, learners will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Education Durham or Durham Police. - If learners at other setting are believed to have been targeted, the DSL (or deputy) will seek support from Durham Police and/or Education Durham first to ensure that potential investigations are not compromised.